peap/git-global/README.md

 [![Crates.io](https://img.shields.io/crates/v/git-global.svg)](https://crates.io/crates/git-global)
 [![Crates.io](https://img.shields.io/crates/d/git-global.svg)](https://crates.io/crates/git-global)

-Use `git-global` to keep track of all your git repositories.
+Use `git-global` to keep track of all the git repositories on your machine.

-This is a Rust program that you can put on your `PATH` with `cargo install git-global`, gaining an extra git subcommand that you can run from anywhere.
-To obtain cargo and Rust, see https://rustup.rs.
+This is a Rust program that you can install with `cargo install git-global`.
+(To obtain `cargo` and Rust, see https://rustup.rs.)
+Once installed, you gain an extra git subcommand that you can run from anywhere to check up on all your git repos: `git global`.

 Use `git global <subcommand>` to: